Answered By: Siu Chen Lim Last Updated: Aug 22, 2019 Views: 115

-- the author might have assigned the copyright in the work to the publisher when he published the book and would not be able to give permission;
+- the author might have assigned or exclusively licensed the copyright in the work to the publisher and would not be able to give permission;

 - under copyright law, the publisher and not the author has the exclusive right to make a reproduction of a published edition.